grafana/loki/docs/sources/setup/install/helm/monitor-and-alert/with-grafana-cloud.md

 ## Grafana Cloud Connection Credentials

-The meta-monitoring stack sends metrics, logs and traces to Grafana Cloud.
-To do this, connection Credentials need to be collected from Grafana Cloud.
-To do this, follow the steps below:
+The meta-monitoring stack sends metrics, logs, and traces to Grafana Cloud.
+This requires that you know your connection credentials to Grafana Cloud.
+To obtain connection credentials, follow the steps below:

 1. Create a new Cloud Access Policy in Grafana Cloud.
 This policy should have the following permissions:
       - Logs: Write